Who Pays for the Appraisal and Why This Key Homebuying Step Is Worth Every Penny

 “It means congratulations to the buyer because you bought a house that has built-in equity in it, according to the appraiser,” he says.

 What if the appraisal comes in lower than the amount you told the seller — and your lender — that you would pay?
-This isn’t uncommon.

-There are a few different paths forward.
+If your appraisal is lower than expected, don’t panic!
+There are a few different paths forward:

+- Negotiate with the Seller: Ask them to lower the price to match the appraised value.
 You can also agree to split the difference with the seller.
 For example, if the appraisal is $10,000 off from the offer price, the seller can accept an offer that’s $5,000 lower while you add $5,000 to your down payment.

 If your contract included an appraisal contingency, you may choose to walk away and try your luck with a different house.